MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/configure/work-offline-additional-information.md

 - Offline data is refreshed periodically.
 Duration of the refresh depends on the mobile offline profile and amount of data that is enabled for offline.
 - Automatic replay for offline actions.
 All the data created or modified by user in offline are replayed to [!INCLUDE[pn-microsoftcrm](../../../includes/pn-microsoftcrm.md)]  automatically without user intervention.
-- Actions are replayed from the offline sync in queue.
+- Actions are replayed from the offline synchronization in queue.
 The changes are played back in the same sequence as they were created/modified/ deleted.
 This ensure that the data state is maintained and there are no data mismatch on [!INCLUDE[pn-microsoftcrm](../../../includes/pn-microsoftcrm.md)].
 - Mobile offline supports conflict detection and error resolution.
 Conflict error for any update and delete will be detected and users can resolve the error in the  [!INCLUDE[pn-microsoftcrm](../../../includes/pn-microsoftcrm.md)] web client and on the mobile client.
 Any other errors created in offline will also be available for users to edit and resubmit.
 - The org can enhance business functionality available in mobile offline using Xrm.Mobile.offline.
 For more information, see [Xrm.Mobile.offline (client-side reference)](https://msdn.microsoft.com/en-us/library/mt787123.aspx).